-It is useful to distinguish three general approaches so at the outset both you and your therapist have a shared understanding of the depth and length of the therapy.
+At the outset of therapy, it is useful to distinguish three general approaches so both you and your therapist have a shared understanding of the depth and length of treatment.

 A limited number of sessions (around six sessions) to address an acute life crisis or transition.
 The counselling is not directed at underlying causes or issues but directed towards offering support and understanding through a difficult period.